AgileVentures/asyncvoter-api/README.md

 ...
 We will need to fill this up with mongo db connection info

+If you are unsure what this means just: `cp .env.sample .env`

 # Running the application

 After the configuration is done we can start the application using